StephenNneji/SScanSS-2/docsrc/editor.rst

 Graphic Window
 ==============
-The graphics window is the same as the one used in SScanSS-2 (See :ref:`navigation <Navigation>`).
+The graphics window is the same as the one used in SScanSS 2 (See :ref:`navigation <Navigation>`).
 It supports scene rotation with the left mouse button, panning with the right mouse button and zooming with the mouse wheel.

 Message Window